STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 This is fantastic.
 And incredibly rare.
 So how would you determine this otherwise?

-If you're on same flavor of *nix, you can probably use the `file` command to get some info (I executed this in a bash shell on macOS):
+If you're on some flavor of *nix, you can probably use the `file` command to get some info (I executed this in a bash shell on macOS):

 ```bash